5 Min Read

-The combination of phones, apps and online dating has made meeting people less personal, and therefore less worthy of taking the time to communicate how we feel.
+The combination of phones, apps, and online dating has made meeting people less personal, and therefore less worthy of taking the time to communicate how we honestly feel.

-Ghosting someone in your life shouldn’t be confused with cutting off all contact from someone if you see the signs you’re in an abusive relationship.
+Ghosting someone in your life shouldn’t be confused with setting boundaries with someone if you see the signs you’re in an abusive relationship.
 That’s something else entirely.

 Ending A Relationship By Ghosting Won't Make It Easier

-It isn’t just to our romantic relationships getting ghosted, either.
-People get ghosted by their friends or even ghost their own parents if the relationship is particularly bad.
-It’s even happening in the workplace as well, when colleagues disagree, one person may win a project someone else wanted, and some people literally just walk away from their jobs completely shirking their responsibility to give notice.
+People can be ghosted by friends and family as well.
+It even happens in the workplace when colleagues disagree, one person wins a promotion someone else wanted, and some people even literally just walk away from their jobs completely shirking their responsibility to give notice.

 How Do We Deal With Ghosting?

 If you’ve been ghosted in a relationship it can be hard to know what to do.
 In addition to the pain of losing the relationship, there’s the added insult of being ignored and disrespected.